 Freshwater (Brown circles) and Saltwater (Blue Circles) are essentials of life.

-Our painting recognises the establishment of effective and meaningful partnerships with COS and the Aboriginal and Torres Strait Islander communities across Australia.
+Our painting recognises the establishment of effective and meaningful partnerships with COS and the First Nations communities across Australia.

-The two large boomerangs represent the Indigenous and non-Indigenous people of Australia coming together.
+The two large boomerangs represent that all Australians are coming together.
 The three Boomerangs within the two main boomerangs represent Past, Present and future Australian.

-Aboriginal Nations have been managing Sea Countries for tens of thousands of years.
+First Nations have been managing Sea Countries for tens of thousands of years.
 Spirituality, our ancestors made languages, knowledge, medicine, songs, Arts, dances and laws/ Lore.
-The painting acknowledges Aboriginal and Torres Strait Islander peoples continuing social, cultural and economic connection to the sea.
+The painting acknowledges First Nations peoples continuing social, cultural and economic connection to the sea.

 Luke Penrith of Brungle